confluentinc/cp-docker-images/docs/configuration.rst

 ``KAFKA_ZOOKEEPER_CONNECT``

-  Tells Kafka how to get in touch with Zookeeper.
+  Tells Kafka how to get in touch with ZooKeeper.

 ``KAFKA_ADVERTISED_LISTENERS``